Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Introduction

-Building on these ideas with a theoretical-based structure and gamma-correction prior, we expanded CPGA-Net~\cite{weng2024lightweight} by rethinking the theoretical equation as an attention mechanism and transitioning the gamma estimation module from global processing to local processing.
+In our in-depth analysis of our previous work, CPGA-Net~\cite{weng2024lightweight}, we observed a significant discrepancy between our initial hypothesis and its empirical behavior.
+Specifically, the local branch, intended to provide supportive features for the global processing, converged towards a near-identity mapping.
+This indicates that the local branch offers minimal contribution during inference, rendering it largely redundant in the final design.
+This critical finding, however, presents two compelling opportunities: leveraging this redundancy for ultra-lightweight structural pruning and unleashing the potential capacity by stimulating it for more powerful performance.

+Acting on these insights, this paper introduces a significant evolution of the CPGA-Net framework by addressing these opportunities.
+We expanded the theoretical structure by transforming the theoretical equations into an attention mechanism, and we have conducted a thorough analysis of the underlying learning mechanisms and their potential.
 Our main contributions are as follows:

 \begin{itemize} \item \textbf{Extended CPGA-Net:} We propose an enhanced version of the Channel-Prior and Gamma-Estimation Neural Network (CPGA-Net) called CPGA-Net+.
-This model achieves state-of-the-art image quality and efficiency performance, making it a lightweight and practical solution for real-world applications, as shown in Fig.~\ref{fig.Performance_comparison} \item \textbf{Atmospheric Scattering-driven Attention:} We introduce the Atmospheric Scattering Model as attention into the local network, named “Channel-Prior Block.”
-It improves the capture of channel prior information for better preservation and refinement of image structure and details. \item \textbf{Plug-in Attention with Gamma Correction:} We integrate gamma correction into the local branch, transforming it into CPGA-Net-like attention modules.
-This maximizes the efficiency of environmental factors and enhances image quality through plug-in attention mechanisms. \end{itemize}
+This model achieves state-of-the-art (SOTA) image quality and efficiency performance for supervised and unsupervised learning.
+It is a lightweight and practical solutions for real-world applications, as shown in Fig.~\ref{fig.Performance_comparison}. \item \textbf{Theoretically-based Attention for Illumination:} We modularized the Atmospheric Scattering Model into a block design and incorporated gamma correction into the local branch.
+This architecture modification significantly improves image structure and detail, maximizing the efficiency of prior knowledge for illumination to strengthen the overall image quality. \item \textbf{Insight-Driven Network Simplification and Refinement:} We identify a paradoxical training dynamic within our baseline model, which allows us to propose both a novel, training-free pruning method for simplification and an advanced fusion module that intelligently re-balances the network for enhanced performance. \end{itemize}